k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: objects being created with materials they shouldn't have
 - Restore Tourists skill in twoweaponing to 'skilled'
 - New forging artifact recipe - Ithilmar
+- Fix: sokoban prizes could still spawn with an invalid material